Search for more Everyday Power

 Answer this question one more time, ‘Why do you read?’

-I have several answers for this question:
+I have several answers to this question:

-To stay up to date at work, so I can add to the conversation with both customers
+To stay up to date at work so I can add to the conversation with both customers

 To expand my vocabulary.